 Wild Greens to Harvest in the Spring

-- Garlic mustard – This prolific plant is actually wreaking havoc across much of the country.
+Garlic mustard – This prolific plant is actually wreaking havoc across much of the country.
 It’s an invasive species that grows so dense in woodland areas, that other plants aren’t able to grow there.
 Harvesting and eating garlic mustard will only put a dent in the population if you pull out the whole plant (root and all) before the flowers go to seed.
 Luckily, garlic mustard is super delicious.
 Eat it raw, in soups, or make garlic mustard pesto.

 More Wild Edibles To Harvest in the Spring

 Fiddleheads are the unfurled fronds of the ostrich fern, and they’re only available for a couple of weeks in the spring.
 Once they start to leaf out, they’re no longer fit to eat, so timing is everything.
-Fiddlehead ferns grow in moist, wild forests all over New England.
-In Vermont, they start breaking ground in early April.
+Foraging for fiddleheads is one of the best things about spring, and they are a gourmet treat when eaten as a spring camping meal.

 You can’t eat all ferns, so make sure to positively identify the ostrich fiddlehead with your field guide.
 Ostrich fiddleheads are deep, bright green, with a brown papery covering.
 One tell-tale sign that you’ve got an ostrich fern fiddlehead is the deep groove on the inside of the stem.

 Ramps are a wild perennial native to northeastern North America.
 They’re also known as spring onions, wild leeks, or wild garlic.
 The whole plant is edible – root, stem, and leaf, and they’ve got an incredibly delicate flavor reminiscent of their closest cousins.
-The harvest season for ramps lasts about a month, beginning in April or May, depending on where you live.
-Ramps grow in moist, fertile woodlands, and are often the greenest plant on the spring forest floor.
+The harvest season for wild ramps lasts about a month, beginning in April or May, depending on where you live.

+Like fiddleheads, the location of wild ramps are sometimes kept secret by those who love to harvest and eat them.
+They grow in moist, fertile woodlands, and are often the greenest plant on the spring forest floor.
 The leaves grow six inches tall, and are quite broad, resembling lily-of-the-valleys.
 When left to grow undisturbed, ramps will grow a lush, expansive carpet.

 No other mushroom looks quite like the morel, and they are very easy to identify (but very hard to spot on the ground).
 In Vermont, we start looking for them in early May.
 Hunting for morels is a bit like searching for buried treasure, and the best way to find them is to forage with an experienced morel hunter.
 If you find one morel, there’s bound to be more nearby.

 Morels are magnets for dirt and bugs, so before you cook them, slice them in half and soak them in cold, salted water.
 Pat them dry and add them to a pan of hot oil to sear and brown them.
-Once they’re nice and brown, turn down the heat and add a chopped onion (or ramps) to the pan.
+Once they’re nice and brown, turn down the heat and add a chopped onion or wild ramps to the pan.
 Cook for five minutes and then add a pat of butter, a squirt of soy sauce, and a squeeze of lemon juice.
 Serve with rice and a big wild green salad.

 Want to read more about preparing awesome camp food?
-Check out: